rishabhsaha/aks-secure-baseline/08-aks-cluster.md

 # Deploy the Regulated Industries AKS Cluster

-Now that the [hub-spoke network is provisioned](./04-networking.md), the next step in the [AKS secure Baseline reference implementation](./) is deploying the AKS cluster and its adjacent Azure resources.
+Now that the [hub-spoke network is provisioned](./07-cluster-networking.md), the next step in the [AKS Baseline reference implementation for regulated clusters](./) is deploying the AKS cluster and its adjacent Azure resources.

+**TODO: Add jump box user setup page.**

 ## Steps